 The Rule of 3+3

 The Rule of Three + Three (no more than three scholarly submissions + three workshop submissions) serves as a means to ensure broad participation of members.
-It reduces the likelihood of the program being dominated by a small handful of people, and it helps ensure that no one is committed to appear at more than one place at a time.
+It reduces the likelihood of the program being dominated by a small handful of people and helps to ensure that no one is committed to appear at more than one place at a time.
 When people make too many commitments to participate in the conference program, scheduling conflicts often arise.
-As a consequence, participants may find it difficult to honor their commitments, and the program and the experiences of the attendees will suffer as a result.
-People who agree to participate in an all-day consortium, for example, are expected to participate for the entire day.
-They should not leave after an hour to attend another session.
-No presenter should have to arrive late to one session or leave early to present in another one.
-Organizers, other participants, and especially the attendees are all frustrated by such behavior.
+As a consequence, participants find it difficult to honor their commitments, and the program and the experiences of the attendees will suffer as a result.
 The Rule of Three + Three helps reduce these problems.
 Participants are better able to fully honor their commitments, and attendees can attend events knowing that the featured speakers will actually be there throughout the event.

 How is the Rule of Three + Three enforced?

-The PDW and scholarly program submission system will automatically block submissions that violate the rule of 3+3.
+The AOM Submission Center will automatically block submissions that violate the rule of 3+3.
 The system will inform the submitter of the rule violation and indicate which participant has already been associated with three other submissions.
-The submitter will have to revise the proposal by removing the violation.
+The submitter will then have to revise the proposal by removing the individual who is in violation of the rule.
 The proposal can be revised and resubmitted by the deadline without penalty.
 A person who agrees to be listed on more than three PDW proposals or three scholarly submissions puts all of those submissions at risk of being dropped from the program.
 Therefore, it is in the interest of submitters to ensure that everyone understands and follows the rule.
 Clearly, the implications of including a violator of the Rule of Three + Three on a submission are far-reaching.